 Walsh offers two grants for bachelor or master seeking military students.

-- Active Military Grant Program (Walsh College): This grant is available to any active duty or reserve service members who is currently using Federal Tuition Assistance.
+This Walsh College grant is available to any active duty or reserve service members who is currently using Federal Tuition Assistance.
 The 2016/2017 amount is $190 per credit hour, with no credit hour cap.
 When this grant is combined with Military Tuition Assistance, all undergraduate tuition costs are covered and graduate tuition is reduced.
 Students planning on using TA Top-up may not be eligible if they are using benefits at 100%.

-- Marine Gunnery Sergeant John David Fry Scholarship: Available to children of an active duty member of the armed forces who has died in the line of duty after September 11, 2001.
+Available to spouses and children of an active duty member of the armed forces who has died in the line of duty after September 11, 2001.

-- National Military Family Association: Offers useful information regarding scholarships for military families.
+Offers useful information regarding scholarships for military spouses.

 Offers an annual $1000 scholarship to veteran and dependent undergraduate students.
 An essay, letter or recommendation and evidence of enrollment must be submitted.
 (Walsh is an approved NAVPA member college.)
 Refer to the NAVPA site for eligibility and application requirements.

 Supports our nation’s active and veteran service members and their families by removing financial barriers to completing a degree or certification program of choice.
 The scholarships cover direct study-related expenses such as tuition and fees, as well as other needs, including housing and child care.